-D'Artagnan Entertainment, Inc. [DEI] is a registered California Corporation duly authorized to do business as a legally sanctioned business entity.
-DEI is Signatory to the Directors Guild of America [DGA], Screen Actors Guild [SAG] and Writers Guild of America [WGA], the three most prominent unions in the Film Industry.
+D'Artagnan Entertainment, Inc. [DEI] is a California Corporation, Signatory to the Directors Guild of America [DGA], Screen Actors Guild [SAG] and Writers Guild of America [WGA], the three most prominent unions in the Film Industry.
 Signing with the other film worker unions is dependent on whether or not a film production will be full union [I/A] in status; meaning the production company must sign contracts with every union in Hollywood.
 In this regard, many productions are partially unionized to enhance certain party attachments, but remain flexible to other union commitments to save on cost.
 Details for such situations can be discussed once decisions are made as to where a film is to be shot.

 1. Investing in film production is not for those with limited finances.